apache/mynewt-newt/docs/install/newt_windows.rst

 1. Install MSYS2/MinGW.
 2. Install Git.
-3. Install latest release (1.6.0) of newt from binary.
+3. Install latest release (1.8.0) of newt from binary.
+4. Install go for building newt from source.
-4. Install latest release of newt from source.
+5. Install latest release of newt from source.

 See :doc:`prev_releases` to install an earlier version of newt.
 You still need to set up your MinGW development environment.